Grihladin/42HN-push-swap/README.md

 </div>

-Push_swap is a 42 School project that sorts integers using two stacks and a limited set of operations.

 ## Overview

-Push Swap sorts a stack of integers using the minimum number of operations possible.
+Push Swap (42 School project) sorts a stack of integers using the minimum number of operations possible.
 It uses two stacks (A and B) and implements a radix sort algorithm optimized for the constraints.

 ## Algorithm